Viruses: General Structural Characteristics on the MCAT

 This is the case for most DNA viruses as the replication and transcription machinery is already present within the cell to be used for viral infection.

-Polymerase Inclusion or Exclusion from Viral Particle
+Polymerase Inclusion Or Exclusion From Viral Particle

 In the case for retroviruses, a reverse transcriptase must be included within the viral particle because cells don’t have this enzyme as there’s no need for it.